oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 image:
 type: awareness
 ---

+Modern applications must work smoothly on high loads and a high number of concurrent users.
+Traditional Java applications run blocking code and a common approach for scaling is to increase the number of available threads, but when latency comes into the picture, many of these additional threads sit idle, wasting resources.

+A different approach that increases efficiency is writing asynchronous, non-blocking code that lets the execution switch to another task while the asynchronous process completes.

 Project Reactor is a Java framework from Pivotal that implements the [Reactive Streams](https://www.reactive-streams.org/) specification, an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure for the JVM and JavaScript runtimes.
 It is the foundation of the reactive stack in the Spring ecosystem and WebFlux applications.
+Some studies suggest that performance differences are negligible in Spring applications unless it makes more than 500 API requests per second.
+It is not mandatory to do asynchronous programming, but it is the right tool for some specific use cases.

 In this post some core Reactor concepts are summarized, to introduce the Scheduler abstraction and its utility to encapsulate blocking code and prevent java reactive applications from stalling.

 **Prerequisites:**